 Amazon Synopsis

-A special thanks to Jennifer J. Chow and Berkley Publishing for providing a print copy of DEATH BY BUBBLE TEA.
-Contest ends July 17, 2022 at 11:59 pm PST and is limited to U.S. residents only.
+A special thanks to Meri Allen for providing a print copy of MINT CHOCOLATE MURDER.
+Contest ends August 21, 2022 at 11:59 pm PST and is limited to U.S. residents only.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 -